harishsg993010/NovaOS/README.md

-# NovaeOS - A Custom Operating System VIBECODED
+# NovaeOS - A Custom Operating System

 NovaeOS is a custom x86_64 operating system built from scratch for educational purposes.
 It includes a bootable kernel, memory management, process scheduling, filesystem, networking, terminal/shell, and a simple GUI.